Prince Robert, Duke of Chartres

-Prince Robert, Duke of Chartres (Robert Philippe Louis Eugène Ferdinand; 9 November 1840 – 5 December 1910), was the son of Prince Ferdinand Philippe, Duke of Orléans, and thus grandson of King Louis-Philippe of France.
+Prince Robert, Duke of Chartres (Robert Philippe Louis Eugène Ferdinand; 9 November 1840 – 5 December 1910), was the son of Prince Ferdinand Philippe, Duke of Orléans, and thus, a grandson of King Louis-Philippe of France.
 He fought for the Union in the American Civil War, and then for France in the 1870 Franco-Prussian War.
-In 1863 he married his cousin Princess Françoise of Orléans, the daughter of François, Prince of Joinville.
+In 1863, he married his cousin Princess Françoise of Orléans, the daughter of François, Prince of Joinville.
 In 1886, he was exiled from France.

 Life

 Born in 1840, the duke was very soon orphaned – his father died in a carriage accident in 1842 and his mother of the flu in 1858.
 Thus, during their childhood and adolescence, he and his elder brother, Prince Philippe, Count of Paris, were mainly looked after by their grandparents, King Louis-Philippe and Queen Marie-Amélie.

-During the French Revolution of 1848, Louis-Philippe refused to fire upon the revolutionaries, instead abdicating his throne in favour of his grandson Philippe on February 24.
-Subsequently, the boys' mother presented herself before the chamber of deputies to proclaim her elder son king of the French and to have herself named regent, accompanied by her brother-in-law, the Duke of Nemours, and his children.
+During the French Revolution of 1848, King Louis-Philippe refused to fire upon the revolutionaries, instead abdicating his throne in favour of his grandson Philippe on February 24.
+Subsequently, the boys' mother presented herself before the French Chamber of Deputies to proclaim her elder son King of the French and to have herself named regent, accompanied by her brother-in-law, the Duke of Nemours, and his children.
 However, the assembly, led by Ledru-Rollin, Crémieux and Lamartine, frustrated her plans and proclaimed the Second French Republic.

-Helene and her children then left France for Germany, whilst Louis-Philippe and the rest of the royal family moved to the United Kingdom.
+Helene and her children then left France for Germany, whilst King Louis-Philippe and the rest of the royal family moved to the United Kingdom.
 There they set up home in Claremont, which was lent to them by the owner, King Leopold I of Belgium, Louis-Philippe's son-in-law.
 Whilst in England in 1858, Helene died of influenza.

 Sent to Turin for military training shortly after his mother's death, the Duke of Chartres became an officer in the Piedmontese dragoons and fought in the Wars of Italian Unification on the side of France and the House of Savoy from 1859 onwards.
 He notably fought at the Battle of Palestro, for which he was decorated by King Victor Emmanuel II.

 With the outbreak of the American Civil War in April 1861, Chartres and his brother, Prince Philippe, Count of Paris, travelled to the United States to support the Union cause.
 On September 24, 1861, Chartres was commissioned a captain in the United States Army.
 He served as an assistant adjutant general on the staff of the commander of the Army of the Potomac, Major General George B. McClellan.
 He served in the Battle of Gaines's Mill on June 27, 1862 and resigned from the Union Army on July 15, 1862.